ErikPeter2000/CMS_AstroPi/README.md

  - [Disallowed Libraries](https://docs.google.com/spreadsheets/d/1EoVzgA8gOiDXsJ1k9dQBdPyFC8U3bXFca2dRmdKNbcI/edit#gid=0)
  - [Sense Hat API](https://pythonhosted.org/sense-hat/api/)
  - [Speed Profile for Scoring System](https://www.desmos.com/calculator/we4vr4yio8): Shows how scores are given to speeds in our calculations.

+## Results Summary
+Our program predicted a speed of 9.9km/s, as opposed to the accepted 7.7km/s (29%).
+Unfortunately we didn't fly over any land so feature detection was poor and mostly captured clouds.
+It ran on 24-04-28 22:25:09 UTC.

 ## Our Team
 Official Team Name: **Pie-Guys**.